Kong/developer.konghq.com/app/gateway/routing/expressions-router-examples.md

 ### Regex based path matching

-If you prefer to match a HTTP requests path against a regex, you can write the following route:
+If you prefer to match an HTTP request's path against a regex, you can write the following route:

 ```
 http.path ~ r#"/foo/bar/\d+"#